 DjangoCon Europe is a conference for everybody with something to do with Django.
 Django is my favorite framework for creating full-stack applications.
 The community around it and Python is the best that I found in the tech scene.

-After many years of watching videos on YouTube only I had the chance to attend the conference!
+After many years of watching videos on YouTube, I had the chance to attend the conference!

 It’s years that I attend PyconIT and it has its good dose of Django but this is different.
 At Pycon you meet a lot of people with many use cases of Python.
 For example, people that use it in the science field or the business field.
 Instead here are 100% “web people”!
 And all of them use Django.